⇐

 They said:

-— An Egyptian delivered us from the hands of the shepherds.
-Also he even drew water for us and gave the flock to drink.
+— An Egyptian man saved us from the shepherds.
+He even drew water for us and gave the flock to drink.

 Then Reuel said to his daughters: